smithy-lang/smithy-rs/design/src/rfcs/rfc0007_timeout_config.md

 Terminology
 -----------

+There's a lot of terminology to define so I've broken it up into two sections

+### General terms

 - **Smithy Client**: A `aws_smithy_client::Client<C, M, R>` struct that is responsible for gluing together the connector, middleware, and retry policy.
 This is not generated and lives in the `aws-smithy-client` crate.
 - **Fluent Client**: A code-generated `Client<C, M, R>` that has methods for each service operation on it.
 A fluent